IBM-Bluemix-Docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 ## Running the OpenShift Ignition command
 {: #openshift-runbook-runbook-install-ignition-cmd}

-Now that the install-config.yaml is created and populated run the OpenStack Installer to create the ignition files
+Now that the install-config.yaml is created and populated run the OpenShift Installer to create the ignition files

 ```bash
 cd /opt/ocp42install/